Nuuanu Park Place

 No analysis available

-The remarks explicitly give the owner occupancy as 77%, which matches the current building context.
-This is direct, high-confidence evidence, so the value is retained unchanged.
+The remarks explicitly say the building has '77% owner occupancy,' which matches the current building context.
+This is direct, high-confidence numeric evidence, so the value is kept at 77%.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.